core-wg/coral/draft-ietf-core-coral.md

 (Beware that depending on the context established in {{docsemantics}}, the retrieval context may be a URI or a blank node).
 Literals are converted as follows:

-* CBOR text strings are coverted to RDF strig literals.
+* CBOR text strings are coverted to RDF string literals without a language tag.

-  If they have a CRI-valued rdf:datatype property, the corresponding URI is set as the RDF literal's datatype.

-  If they have a string-valued xml:lang property, the corresponding URI is set as the RDF literal's language;
-  this is requires the datatype to be rdf:langString or absent.

-  If any other properties are present, the conversion fails.

 * CBOR literals from the following list are converted to their corresponding text representations of the datatype from the following table: